-- 1.1 The process for appointing new non-executive directors and the Chair will be as follows: - 1.1.1 the Council of Governors will maintain a policy for the composition of the non-executive directors which takes account of the views of the Trust Board and the Trust's membership strategy, and which it shall review from time to time and in any event not less than once every three years; - 1.1.2 the Council of Governors will appoint a nominations and remuneration committee; - 1.1.3 the committee may work with an external organisation recognised as expert in relation to appointments to identify the skills and experience required for non-executive directors; - 1.1.4 where the nominations and remuneration committee considers that either the Chair or the non-executive director coming to the end of their term of office should be reappointed for a further term, the committee shall, following consultation with the Chair or in the case of the Chair's re-appointment the Deputy Chair, make a recommendation to the Council of Governors to that effect; this will include consideration of an extension of a non-executive director or Chair tenure in exceptional circumstances under paragraph 1.1.9 below. - 1.1.5 subject to paragraph 1.1.4, appropriate candidates (not more than five for each vacancy) will be identified by the committee through a process of open competition, which will take account of the policy maintained from time to time by the Council of Governors and the skills and experience required (in which respect the Council of Governors will consult the Trust Board); - 1.1.6 the nominations and remuneration committee will comprise the Chair, the Deputy Chair, the Lead Governor, two governors from the public constituency and/or the patient and carer constituency, one staff governor and one other governor from any constituency.
+- 1.1 The process for appointing new non-executive directors and the Chair will be as follows: - 1.1.1 the Council of Governors will maintain a policy for the composition of the non-executive directors which takes account of the views of the Trust Board and the Trust's membership strategy, and which it shall review from time to time and in any event not less than once every three years; - 1.1.2 the Council of Governors will appoint a nominations and remuneration committee; - 1.1.3 the committee may work with an external organisation recognised as expert in relation to appointments to identify the skills and experience required for non-executive directors; - 1.1.4 where the nominations and remuneration committee considers that either the Chair or the non-executive director coming to the end of their term of office should be reappointed for a further term, the committee shall, following consultation with the Chair or in the case of the Chair's re-appointment the Deputy Chair, make a recommendation to the Council of Governors to that effect: - 1.1.5 subject to paragraph 1.1.4, appropriate candidates (not more than five for each vacancy) will be identified by the committee through a process of open competition, which will take account of the policy maintained from time to time by the Council of Governors and the skills and experience required (in which respect the Council of Governors will consult the Trust Board); - 1.1.6 the nominations and remuneration committee will comprise the Chair, the Deputy Chair, the Lead Governor, two governors from the public constituency and/or the patient and carer constituency, one staff governor and one other governor from any constituency.
 Each member of the committee shall have one vote; - 1.1.7 the committee will normally be chaired by the Chair of the Trust.
-Where the Chair has a conflict of interest, for example when the committee is considering the Chair's re-appointment or salary, the committee will be chaired by the Deputy Chair unless they are also standing for appointment, in which case another independent non-executive director; - 1.1.8 the nominations and remuneration committee will convene an interview panel, conduct interviews and recommend a candidate to the Council of Governors for approval; and
+Where the Chair has a conflict of interest, for example when the committee is considering the Chair's re-appointment or salary, the committee will be chaired by the Deputy Chair unless they are also standing for appointment, in which case another independent non-executive director: - 1.1.8 the nominations and remuneration committee will convene an interview panel, conduct interviews and recommend a candidate to the Council of Governors for approval; and